-The latter is the case at Vita Needle Company, a manufacturer of stainless steel needles and tubes, where the median age is 74 and the oldest employee is 99.
+The latter was the case at Vita Needle Company, a manufacturer of stainless steel needles and tubes, where the median age, as of 2012, was 74 and the oldest employee was 99.
 Caitrin Lynch, a professor of anthropology at Olin College, studied the unusual age cohort at Vita in her book, “Retirement on the Line.”

 “What was most interesting was that everyone really liked what they were doing —working alongside people they’d known for decades doing things they were good at,” said Lynch, in an interview.
 “The paycheck was nice, but more important was their sense of purpose and community.”

 As time flies by, expect more companies to have a larger cohort of older workers or, as companies reshuffle their labor pools, for older workers to at least stay in the overall job-seeking workforce.
 (Related: No retirement?)

 According to the 2017 Retirement Confidence Survey , four in 10 workers now plan to work until they’re at least 70 years old.
 While many simply miss the work itself, others lack the financial means to maintain the standard of living they previously enjoyed.